Heineken N.V.: Ownership

+Finances

+The key trends of Heineken are (as at the financial year ending December 31):

+Sales in 2024 by geographic area:

 Marketing

 Advertising

 Heineken's main advertising slogan in the UK was "Refreshes the parts other beers cannot reach", some of which featured voice-over narration by Danish comedian/pianist Victor Borge.
 The British TV campaign ran for over 30 years – stopping in 2005.
 From March 2011 they have been advertising using the song 'The Golden Age' by The Asteroids Galaxy Tour.
 After the success of The Entrance, a web advert (4M views in YouTube), Heineken launched The Date in May 2011.

 In March 2017 in Amsterdam, Heineken opened a pop-up bakery for five days to promote the yeast used in its brewing.
 The bread was made by Mark Plaating and proceeds were donated to a local baking guild.

 Sponsorships

 Heineken sponsors several sporting events.
 The Heineken Cup was an annual rugby union knock-out competition involving leading club, regional and provincial teams from the Six Nations: England, France, Scotland, Wales, Ireland, and Italy.
 Heineken was the title sponsor from the cup's inaugural tournament in 1995–96, until the tournament ceased in 2014 and was replaced by the Champions Cup.
 Heineken continued its sponsorship of European Club Rugby as the principle partner of the European Rugby Champions Cup returning to title sponsorship of the Champions Cup from 2018–19.
 They have been credited as the Founding Partner of European Rugby.

 Heineken has been an integral partner of the UEFA Champions League since 2005, with a theme of "Enjoyed together around the world."
 The Heineken Open (tennis) is a tennis tournament on the ATP International Series played in Auckland, New Zealand.
 Heineken also sponsors the music events: the Heineken Open'er Festival, a contemporary music festival held in Poland; and, since 2004, the Oxegen music festival in Ireland.
 Heineken sponsors the Ballyheigue Summerfest in County Kerry, Ireland.
 In 2016, Heineken became the Official Beer of the Formula One World Championship after the Canadian Grand Prix.
 During the knockout stage of the 2019–20 season, Heineken 0,0% became the official beer of the UEFA Europa League as the season resumed followed with the start of the 2020–21 season.